Kyle Farmer Player Props: Twins vs. Tigers

-After going 1-for-4 in his last game, Kyle Farmer and the Minnesota Twins face the Detroit Tigers (who will start Joey Wentz) at 2:10 PM ET on Saturday.
+Kyle Farmer -- hitting .259 with a double, a home run, a walk and an RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Will Vest on the hill, on June 18 at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Tigers.
+He had a hitless performance in his most recent game (0-for-3) against the Tigers.

 Kyle Farmer Game Info & Props vs. the Tigers